polarity-lang/polarity/contrib/polarity-for-haskellers/README.md

 ```

 Now that we cannot make infinite streams that simply anymore, we have to shift our thinking from what it means to *build* a stream to what it means to *observe* a stream.
 In order to achive this, we dualize the stream type by:
-1. instead of using a product of compontents, use a sum of observervations
+1. instead of using a product of components, use a sum of observations
-2. instead of demanding the compontents when building the stream, ask for the decision of what we are going to observe
+2. instead of demanding the components when building the stream, ask for the decision of what we are going to observe

 The former is pretty simple, we define the datatype:
 ```haskell